mmozuras/mmozuras.github.com/post/_posts/2025-08-21-debugging-the-draft.md

 Getting a helpful draft also requires me to provide enough detail in my initial prompt.
 Otherwise, how can it try to tell my story?
 Oddly, unlike writing a draft, writing a long prompt to ChatGPT is easy.
 I know that it's just a prompt, and I can just throw a bullet list of things I want the draft to include.

 Editing these drafts provides me with a very similar experience to refactoring code.
 It's easier to edit something that vaguely sounds like me than to conjure "me" from scratch.
+It makes the writing and thinking process more enjoyable for me.

 When I'm happy with the text, I also use ChatGPT as a feedback generator.
 I input my text and ask for feedback.
 Some of the feedback is very helpful (e.g., noting that a specific paragraph lacks personal details/story), and it forces me to make further edits.